What is the longest you can stay in Canada without a visa?

 Special Case: U.S. Citizens

-U.S. citizens are exempt from both visa and eTA requirements, regardless of how they enter Canada, and are generally allowed to stay for up to six months per visit.
+U.S. citizens are exempt from both visa and Canada eTA requirements, regardless of how they enter Canada, and are generally allowed to stay for up to six months per visit.
 Extensions are handled on a case-by-case basis, with the Canada Border Services Agency exercising discretion.

 Visa-Required Countries